azunymous/cluster/provisioning.md

 - Make sure localhost is accessible via hostname
 - Make sure DNS lets you access master nodes

+## Add ssl to ingress via ACME
+As this is an internal cluster (for now), the easier way to use `cert-manager` and Let's Encrypt ACME is to make it temporarily public, register all required certs and then make it private again afterward.
+This also requires disabling hsts if you create a certificate for your root FQDN.

+The, more proper solution is to use the DNS01 challenge feature of cert-manager.
+However, this requires setting up authentication.

+---

+- Fix dns provisioning to be configured via global config and scanning master/nodes
+- Allow for multiple masters (high availability)

+---
+## Unused
 ## Rook cephfs storage
 - Make sure you have a device attached for OSDs
 - It must not have a file system on it